Garanti Logo

 Garanti BBVA Logo 2019-present

 In 2017, Banco Bilbao Vizcaya Argentaria became the majority owner of Garanti, buying 49.85% of the shares.
-And two years later, he carried out a large-scale rebranding, which was supposed to unite his divisions into one whole.
+And two years later, he carried out a large-scale rebranding intended to unite his divisions into a single entity.
 As a result, the overseas subsidiaries of the Spanish company became known as BBVA.
 Only a Turkish bank could preserve its individuality: it continued its activities as an exception under the name Garanti BBVA.

-After the completion of the legal processes, the logo was changed.
-It appeared back in June but began officially in use at the end of 2019.
-As part of the transformation, the designers supplemented the green four-leaf clover and black lettering “Garanti” with the blue abbreviation “BBVA” – a new wordmark for the Spanish group.
+After the legal processes were completed, the logo was changed.
+It appeared back in June but officially came into use at the end of 2019.
+As part of the transformation, the designers supplemented the green four-leaf clover and black lettering “Garanti” with the blue abbreviation “BBVA,” a new wordmark for the Spanish group.

 Font and Colors